ryu10/tetris/README_en.md

 ### Tetris

-Tetris represents an educational game designed for the acquisition of programming skills, wherein players manipulate blocks to compete for scores.
+Tetris is an educational game designed to help players develop programming skills.
+In this game, players manipulate falling blocks, aiming to score points while honing their coding abilities.

 **Resources**